jrobinson123/global_companies_20_questions/README.md

 3) run the program from the terminal

 ### code explained:
 This program is a text based game.
 You start by choosing a company listed in the csv file.
-The company has properties such as the headquarters, sectory, and of course companyname.
+The company has properties such as the HQLocation, Sector, and of course CompanyName.
 The computer repeatidley will ask yes or no questions until it is able to guess the company you were thinking of.

 Here's a step-by-step guideline which shows how the code was created:

-To start we import needed modules, then load in our csv file and make it a DataFrame using pandas
+To start we import needed modules, then load in our csv file and make it a DataFrame using [pandas](https://pandas.pydata.org/)
 ```python
 #import needed modules
 import pandas as pd